gmlunesa/gmlunesa.github.io/README.md

 The 2022 is the latest and updated version, which includes:

-- Agency-style theme
+- 📃 Agency-style theme
-- Formal and professional tone
+- 💼 Formal and professional tone

+Pages:

+- Home
+- Blog Directory
+- Blog pages (Markdown-based, generated automatically)
+- Contact
+- Goals

 ### 2019